CSE Community Seminar

 Abstract:

-The ability to accurately predict the evolution of sonic booms from the nearfield of a supersonic airplane through the atmosphere and compute the corresponding loudness levels at ground is a key step in the broader objective of airplane shape optimization.
-The seminar describes a loudness-based adaptive, higher-order finite element method for sonic boom propagation.
-Unlike time-marching schemes, our space-time method allows fully-unstructured mesh adaptation and thus a more efficient usage of degrees of freedom.
+The ability to accurately predict sonic boom propagation from the nearfield of an aircraft to the ground is a key step in the broader objective of airplane shape optimization to reduce boom loudness.
+The talk describes a loudness-based adaptive, higher-order finite element method to solve the boom propagation problem.
+Unlike time-marching schemes typically used in this problem, the space-time method described allows fully-unstructured mesh adaptation and thus a more efficient usage of degrees of freedom.
 The boom propagation is modeled using the augmented Burgers system of equations, including effects of thermoviscous diffusion, species relaxation, a stratified atmosphere, and ray tube area variation.
-In addition, we employ a PDE-based shock wave sensor to add artificial viscosity in shock areas, allowing to capture shocks and have better numerical stability.
-The equations are solved using an adjoint-consistent Continuous Galerkin type discretization, specifically the Variational Multiscale with Discontinuous Subscales (VMSD) method.
-Furthermore, mesh adaptation is based on output error, with the output being the loudness perceived at ground.
-In particular, we consider the B-SEL metric, which requires the filtering of the ground pressure signal with the B-SEL transfer function.
-For this, we utilize a filter ODE approach in the time domain, which is well suited for our non-uniformly sampled ground signal, a consequence of the unstructured mesh adaptation.
-The output error is estimated employing the dual weighted residual method (DWR), with a correction accounting for the addition of artificial viscosity.
-We apply our framework to a practical case, with particular focus on the ground pressure signal and its resulting loudness metric.
-Our results show the advantage of adapting the mesh to the loudness metric rather than to an output based on the unfiltered pressure signal.
-Furthermore, we observe benefits of the higher-order method, as quadratic solutions converge the loudness metric faster than linear solutions.
+The equations are solved using an adjoint-consistent Continuous Galerkin type discretization, and a PDE-based shock wave sensor is used to add artificial viscosity in shock areas, allowing to have better numerical stability.
+Furthermore, the mesh is automatically adapted based on output error, with the output being the loudness perceived at ground.
+For this, the output error is estimated employing the dual weighted residual (DWR) method, with a correction accounting for the addition of artificial viscosity.
+The framework is applied to a practical case, with particular focus on the ground pressure signal and its resulting loudness metric.
+Results show how the space-time adaptive approach allows for a significant reduction in degrees of freedom needed and highlight the benefits of a higher-order method, as quadratic solutions converge the loudness metric faster than linear solutions.

 April 11, 2025, CSE Community Seminar